davidflanagan/davidflanagan.github.io/_posts/2021-09-08-software-engineering-at-tesla.md

-crisp decisions, but also pride ourselves on being able to pivot quickly when (to choose a relevant recent example) global supply chain issues mean that products need design and firmware and software modifications in order to prevent he manufacturing lines from shutting down.
+crisp decisions, but also pride ourselves on being able to pivot quickly when (to choose a relevant recent example) global supply chain issues mean that products need design and firmware and software modifications in order to prevent the manufacturing lines from shutting down.

 We are nimble without (and I cannot stress this enough) being